 Before purchasing her first B&B, the current owner, Heidi Milbrand, spent 11 years as an Aquatic Resources Program Specialist with the Pennsylvania Fish & Boat Commission.
 While working full-time, she obtained her master’s degree in Parks & Recreation Administration from Penn State University.
 It’s no wonder that beautiful Newfound Lake attracted her attention.

 Retiring from the Fish & Boat Commission in October 2000, she started looking for a small inn to purchase.
 Finding the Inn at Elizabethville, located in southcentral Pennsylvania, she owned and operated it for over 3 years.
 Her “promotion” came when her husband accepted a job in Nashua.
 Fulfilling a dream in May of 2004, Pleasant View was purchased by Heidi with the intention of bringing her back to her full grandeur.

-Today finds the farmer’s porch back on the Inn as well as the entire Inn renovated, ever keeping in mind the history of this grand old structure, but adding many modern conveniences such as free Wi-fi access, guest computer, flat screen TV's, and private baths throughout.
+Today finds the farmer’s porch back on the Inn as well as the entire Inn renovated, ever keeping in mind the history of this grand old structure, but adding many modern conveniences such as free Wi-fi access, guest computer, flat screen TV's, private baths throughout, a hot tub, and pool.
 Many previous guests and owners have stopped in and are amazed by the transformation of Pleasant View.

-In keeping with the tradition of greeting guests, Porter (pictured on the steps) and Moshannon (pictured in front of the stove), Pleasant View’s two friendly labs, are always happy to give a friendly welcome and lend a paw.
+In keeping with the tradition of greeting guests, Moshannon and our newest addition, Cascade (laying in the grass), Pleasant View’s friendly labs, are always happy to give a friendly welcome and lend a paw.

 So, come by, stick around, sit a spell, or stay a few days, and watch us grow!